Our

 in God's Eyes

-Today, slavery is more rampant than ever, with the Anti-Slavery Organisation estimating that 49.6 million people currently live in modern slavery – more then three times the estimated amount in the total Atlantic Slave Trade.
-This illicit organisation makes over an estimated US $150 billion yearly – with the profits demonstrating the comparatively little cost of each life.
-Even developed nation’s governments put figures on what a ‘life’ is worth – because after all, although it’s nice to think that we’re each invaluable, the toll of the consideration of the ‘greater good’ makes this much more difficult to realistically achieve.
+Today, slavery is more rampant than ever, with the Anti-Slavery Organisation estimating that 49.6 million people currently live in modern slavery – more than three times the estimated amount in the total Atlantic Slave Trade.
+This illicit organization makes over an estimated US $150 billion yearly – with the profits demonstrating the comparatively little cost of each life.
+Even developed nations’ governments put figures on what a ‘life’ is worth – because, after all, although it’s nice to think that we’re each invaluable, the toll for the consideration of the ‘greater good’ makes this much more difficult to achieve realistically.

 While it seems harsh, it’s not only big corporations or soulless perpetrators that put value on life.
 Even we ourselves demand some sort of value-ranking system as we decide who to spend time with, who to listen to, or, often more painfully, how much each of us feel we ourselves are worth.